sinedied/articles/articles/angular/ng-lite/ng-lite-2.md

 ---
 title: The missing (simpler) introduction to Angular
 published: false
 description: 'Angular might be easier to learn than you think!
-This is an introduction to building complete apps with Angular, without the minimal required complexity.'
+This is an introduction to building complete apps with Angular, with the minimal required complexity.'
 tags: 'webdev, beginners, javascript, angular'
-cover_image: ./assets/ng-lite-todo-banner.jpg
+cover_image: ./assets/todo-banner.jpg
-series: 'ng-lite'
+series: ng-lite
+id: 1152011
 ---

 Being a rather complete framework, Angular is often said to be complex and difficult to learn.
-And seeing a lot of articles telling that you need to learn RxJS and observables before even starting to dig in Angular isn't really helping with that idea.
+And seeing articles telling that you need to learn RxJS and observables before even starting to dig in Angular isn't really helping with that idea.

 Sure, there's a lot of Angular built-in features and tools that you can use to make your life easier when dealing with complex applications, but you don't have to learn all of them to get started.
-In fact, you can build perfectly fine apps using mostly HTML/CSS and Angular components, without using any other features.
+In fact, you can build perfectly fine apps using mostly HTML/CSS and the new [Angular standalone components](https://angular.io/guide/standalone-components), without using any other features.

 Let's try building the infamous todo list app while learning the basics of Angular and keeping the project as simple as it can be, following the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).